FIVB Women's Volleyball Nations League statistics: Preliminary round

 In the 2022 tournament, the format of play was changed.
 The new format will see 16 women's teams competing in pools of 8 teams during the pool phase.
 Eight teams will then move into the final knockout phase of the competition.

-Ranking

 Final round 2022

 The VNL Finals will see the seven strongest teams along with the finals host country Turkey moving directly to the knockout phase which will consist of eight matches in total: four quarterfinals, two semi-finals and the bronze and gold medal matches.